Leadership Development Program

 Scaling up

-Andover’s Leadership Program expands impact
+Andover’s leadership program expands impact

 by Tracy Sweet

 “The vision was to create a pipeline of rising leaders who would gain the skills needed for more senior roles at Andover or elsewhere,” said Kington.
 “Once the program was well established, I also saw an opportunity to scale it.”
-Now in its fourth year, the program is reaching colleagues from across New England and California.
+Now in its fourth year, the program is reaching colleagues from across New England and in California.

 They traveled from St. Paul’s School, Lick-Wilmerding High School, Deerfield Academy, and Pomfret School this fall to join Andover peers and kick off a year of skill development, networking, and personal and professional growth.